SpiritAxolotl/woah-its-rex/README.md

 - [x] Get Discord stuff clamped to the bottom of the screen \[low priority\]
 - [x] AND have the index/inventory stuff stretch \[low priority\]
 - [ ] AND get column 3 to stop scrolling horizontally \[low priority\]
+- [x] Implement old save file format transfer
-- [ ] Implement old save file format transfer
+- [ ] Make sure that the old save file format transfer works well and consistently
 - [x] Figure out why gears don't save to inv
 - [x] Fix layer generation to accommodate the new layer setting system
 - [x] Make spawn messages work again